 Establishment of this Fund acknowledges that a broad range of scholarship about human communication is both informative and of great value.
 The Peter Clarke and Susan Evans Graduate Research Fund focuses its support more narrowly, however, on graduate student research that promises to yield societal benefits.
 The Fund encourages graduate student projects and research that in some way contributes to a quality-of-life improvement for people burdened by disadvantages, such as low income, or a condition that is stereotyped negatively.
 The Peter Clarke and Susan Evans Graduate Research Fund lays the foundation for continued funding of such research opportunities.
 Read more about the fund >>

 The Barbara Warnick Research Endowment provides financial support for insightful, creative scholarly research by M.A. and Ph.D. students in the Department of Communication.
-This Endowment honors the research, teaching, mentoring, and service of former UW Professor Warnick, whose leadership in Communication Studies broadly, and rhetorical scholarship especially, produced knowledge about public argument that has inspired many colleagues and students.
-As part of this endowment, the Department offers an annual Dissertation Proposal Award open to all research themes, theory, and methods, in the amount of $3,000.
+This Endowment honors the research, teaching, mentoring, and service of former UW Professor Warnick, whose leadership in Communication Studies broadly, and in rhetorical scholarship especially, produced knowledge about public argument that has inspired many colleagues and students.
+As part of this endowment, the Department offers an annual Dissertation Proposal Award, open to all research themes, theory, and methods, in the amount of $3,000.
 The winner of this award will be put forward as the department’s nominee for the Graduate School’s Presidential Dissertation Fellowship.

-There is also a general funding pool offered by the department, the Communication Graduate Student Research Fund, that supports graduate student research broadly, covering any topic and every type from exploratory projects to theses and dissertations.
+There is also a general funding pool offered by the department, the Communication Graduate Student Research Fund, which supports graduate student research broadly, covering any topic and nearly every type of project, from exploratory endeavors to theses and dissertations.
 The Graduate Committee will consider funding research that leads to a publishable article, thesis, or dissertation, but will not consider funding research that terminates in a course assignment.